jacksonwalters/orbit-space-homology/README.md

 load('fund_domain.sage')

 in the Sage environment.
-You will receive a prompt for
+You will receive a prompt to set the global variable

 n = your desired number of vertices

-Reload the program using the above command if you would like to change n.
-To construct a fundamental domain (for n=4) centered at the distinct vector l=[1,2,3,4,5,6.1], simply enter
+The global variable N = n choose 2.
+The global variable G=\Sigma_n will then be computed as a subgroup of the permutation group \Sigma_N.
+To construct a fundamental domain (for n=4, N=6) centered at the distinct vector l=[1,2,3,4,5,6.1], simply enter

 F=fund_domain([1,2,3,4,5,6.1])[1]; F